Aureobasidium is a very common mold type worldwide. It is ubiquitous with about 15 known species.

 This is a yeast-like fungus.
 Early on it is cream color to pink, but grows much darker with age.

-Industrially, Aureobasidium pullulans produces pullulan, which is used for packaging of food and drugs.
+Industrially, Aureobasidium pullulans produce pullulan, which is used for the packaging of food and drugs.
 This material is processed into rayon like fibers that are glossy and with nylon strength.

 What's the harm?

 Some of the more familiar health effects related to Aureobasidium include asthma, hay fever and hypersensitivity pneumonitis (an allergic reaction to breathing in some substances that cause inflammation of the lungs).
 Some allergies have names that are specific to certain activities.
 A couple of these are: Humidifier fever and Sauna taker’s lung.